 The Guild of Induction Experience Designers (the GIED) is a think tank of Order of the Arrow members who develop induction programs.
 We are independent, unofficial, and have no official relationship with the National OA Committee or any part of the Boy Scouts of America.
 So NONE OF THE MATERIALS ON THIS SITE ARE OFFICIAL.
 We are all deeply interested and involved in the induction, but have an amazing variety of experience and expertise.

-Our emphasis is on crafting the character development experiences offered by the OA such as (but not limited to) the Ordeal as a Candidate; the Ordeal as an Elangomat, the Quest for the Arrow as a new member in your unit; and the Vigil.
+Our emphasis is on crafting the character development experiences offered by the OA, such as (but not limited to) the Ordeal as a Candidate, the Ordeal as an Elangomat, the Quest for the Arrow as a new member in your unit, and the Vigil.
 We view the ceremonies first and foremost as explanations that support the experiences and secondly as experiences themselves.
 We believe that the ceremonies should be designed to be understood by the candidates as they first hear them.
 We put less importance on obscure symbolism which appeals to induction experts (including ourselves) but is rarely understood by candidates.
 We believe that symbolic actions should be an expression of the actual relationships.
 For example, membership callouts should have the the units sending candidates to the Order, not the Order calling them forward from the units.

 Definition of gied (Old English): Poem, story, or song that prophesizes using legend.